ncbi/rapt/GCP RAPT.md

 - Cloud Life Sciences API enabled for your project - for help see [Quick start using a Cloud Shell](https://github.com/ncbi/rapt/wiki/GCP%20RAPT%20In-depth%20Documentation%20and%20Examples.md)
 - Access to a Google storage bucket for your data - for help see [Quick start using a Cloud Shell](https://github.com/ncbi/rapt/wiki/GCP%20RAPT%20In-depth%20Documentation%20and%20Examples.md)

-*GCP RAPT* will bring up and shut down Google instances as needed.
+*GCP RAPT* will bring up and shut down Google instances as needed.<br>

 ## Quick start
 Here are instructions to execute RAPT once your system is set up.
 Additional instructions are available on our [wiki page](wiki/GCP%20RAPT%20In-depth%20Documentation%20and%20Examples.md).